What will Walt Disney World look like in 2021? And how will the current situation affect the way you’re planning for your next trip?

 I know that Disney is eager to start offering Dining Plans to their Guests again.
 So, I’m not ruling out the possibility of it making a comeback in 2021.
 But, when these will be released is still anyone’s guess.

 For many, booking your Dining Reservation at 180 days is what really starts to get you pumped for your upcoming vacation.

 But, with so many changes being made, the normal 180 day time frame has been shortened to 60 days.
 Personally, I love the shortened timeline.
 Not everyone knows where they’re going to want to eat 6 months ahead of time.
 So, I would not be upset if this change sticks around for awhile.

 Restaurants are still operating with limited capacity.
-And now that Guests are able to add themselves to a waitlist through the My Disney Experience app, getting a table may not be as easy as you think.
+And now that Guests are able to add themselves to a waitlist through the My Disney Experience app, getting some of those Table Service Reservations aren’t as easy as you think.

-The cancellation of FastPasses is probably the hardest to take for many Disney Guests.
+Despite increasing crowds and the return of Park Hopping, there is still no word of FastPasses returning to Walt Disney World in 2021…just yet.
+And for many, this is probably the hardest change to get used to.
 With top tier attractions reaching high wait times, it’s hard to imagine not being able to at least cut down your wait of at least a few attractions per day.

 Lower capacity has helped ease the pain of not having any FastPasses.
 But, with the holidays coming up, I wouldn’t be surprised if the Parks reach their new capacity.

 There is a rumor swirling around that FastPasse will be making their comeback in January 2021.
 While this may still happen, without official confirmation from Disney, it’s just a rumor.

 If you’re like me, you were greatly disappointed when Disney released an announcement stating that complimentary MagicBands will no longer be available to Disney Resort Guests starting January 2021.